-Looking for more about The National Theatre’s life through the years?
-Check out the previous site in our series, A Brief History of The National Theatre.
-The National Theatre Corporation’s Teens Behind the Scenes program is made possible through the generous support of Jacqueline Badger Mars.
+The National Theatre Foundation’s Teens Behind the Scenes program is made possible through the generous support of Jacqueline Badger Mars.
 These sites are curated by dramaturg Jared Strange.
-To learn more about The National Theatre and the Teens Behind the Scenes program, visit the About the Program page.
+Click here to learn more about Teens Behind the scenes.

 The National Theatre Corporation is the 501(c)(3) non-profit entity responsible for the continued operation and preservation of The National Theatre.
 Donations to the National Theatre Corporation help fund necessary capital improvements and maintenance to preserve this historic facility.
 Additionally, contributions support free community and educational programming, and make possible the management of a vast, content-rich archive.
 To make your tax-deductible contribution to the National Theatre Corporation, please visit our secure giving website, with our thanks.

 The Nederlander Organization manages and programs the theatre, including the Broadway at The National series.
 The name “Nederlander” has been synonymous with great entertainment since 1912.
 Led by James L. Nederlander, President, the organization continues the tradition of operating iconic, historic theatres, as well as producing and presenting the best in theatrical entertainment and concert performances.
 To learn more, please visit Nederlander.com.